How to Store Furniture

-- Bags specifically designed to protect mattresses, sofas and chairs can often be purchased at the storage facility, along with other packing materials.
+- Bags specifically designed to protect couches and chairs can often be purchased at the storage facility, along with other packing materials.

-- Stand sofas and mattresses on end to maximize space and prevent overloading.
+- Stand couches and mattresses on end to maximize space and prevent overloading.

 - Do not store anything near your sofa or mattresses that could transfer color.

 - Be careful when taping screws, nuts and bolts to bedframes that you don’t use a tape that will damage the finish.

 - Wrap lamp bases in bubble wrap or moving blankets and pack them in a box designed for storing lamps.
 Wrap lamp shades in a cotton cover or loose plastic wrap and pack in a box.